Recovering shared structure from multiple networks with unknown edge distributions: Problem Setup and Notation

-While we do not concern ourselves specifically with the random dot product graph in this paper, we make use of several generalizations of results initially established for that model, which we summarize in Appendix~\ref{apx:genericbound}.
-We note in passing that in general, selection of the embedding dimension $d$ (i.e., estimating the rank of $P$) is an interesting and challenging problem, but it is not the focus of the present work, and we assume throughout that $d$ is known.
+While we do not focus on the random dot product graph model in this paper, we make use of several generalizations of results initially established for that model.
+These results are summarized in Appendix~\ref{apx:genericbound}.
+In general, selecting the embedding dimension $d$ (i.e., estimating the rank of $P$) is an interesting and challenging problem \citep[see, e.g.,][]{FisSusTanVogPri2013,HanYanFan2019}, but it is not the focus of the present work, and we assume throughout that $d$ is known.
 When $P$ is rank $d$, one can show that under suitable growth conditions, the gap between the $d$-th largest eigenvalue and the $(d+1)$-th largest eigenvalue of $P$ grows with $n$, and the same property holds for the adjacency matrix $A$.
-As a result, it is not unreasonable to assume that one can accurately determine the appropriate dimension $d$ once the number of vertices $n$ is suitably large.
+As a result, it is not unreasonable to assume that one can accurately determine the appropriate dimension $d$ when the number of vertices $n$ is large.